gin-gonic/website/content/en/docs/_index.md

 ## What is Gin?

 Gin is a HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
+It features a Martini-like API, but with performance up to 40 times faster than Martini.
 If you need smashing performance, get yourself some Gin.

 ## How to use Gin?

-We provide some API usage [examples](https://github.com/gin-gonic/examples) and lists some public known [Gin's user](./users).
+We provide API usage [examples](https://github.com/gin-gonic/examples) and list some publicly known [Gin users](./users).

 ## How to contribute to Gin?